Conversations (threads)

 for await (const chunk of stream) { if (chunk.message_type === "assistant_message") { process.stdout.write(chunk.content); }}stream = client.conversations.messages.create( conversation.id, messages=[{"role": "user", "content": "Explain this codebase"}], stream_tokens=True,)

-Section titled “Listing conversations”List all conversations for an agent:
+Section titled “Listing conversations”List all conversations for an agent.
+Use order_by and order to control sort order:

 Section titled “Listing messages in a conversation”Retrieve the message history for a specific conversation: